turbot/steampipe-plugin-aws/docs/tables/aws_resource_explorer_index.md

 # Table: aws_resource_explorer_index

-Retrieves the indexes in AWS Regions that are currently collecting resource information for AWS Resource Explorer.
+Retrieves the indexes in AWS regions that are currently collecting resource information for AWS Resource Explorer.

 ## Examples